mattcarlotta/react-smde/README.md

 </details>
 <br />

-## Commands
+## Custom Commands

-You can rearrange, remove and adjust command properties (and their icons).
-The `commands` property of `MDEditor` expects a single array of one or many arrays of grouped object commands.
+You can rearrange, remove, and adjust properties and/or add your own commands!
+The `commands` property of the `MDEditor` expects a single array of one or many arrays of grouped object commands.

-Commands are simple objects where `name` must match a name from the predefined [list](src/commands/index.js#L23-L35), however, everything else is customizable:
+Commands are simple objects where `name` must either match a name from this predefined [list](src/commands/index.js#L23-L38) or must be a unique string:

 ```
 {